 On Monday 18 November 2024 James T. Sparrow (University of Chicago) will be the third speaker for our 2024-2025 Seminar Series on Modern North American History, organized in cooperation with the Sciences Po Center for History (CHSP) in Paris.

-Lecture title: Anticommunism and Internationalism in the American Century: The Case of Ralph Bunche
+Lecture title: The Archives of Self-Repression: Anticommunism, Internationalism, and the Case of Ralph Bunche

 Lecturer: James T. Sparrow